widdix/aws-cf-templates/docs/index.md

-Using our Infrastructure as Code templates will help you to bootstrap common setups on Amazon Web Services (AWS) within minutes.
-Our templates are exclusively designed for AWS CloudFormation, the Infrastructure as Code services on AWS.
+Your source for free [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates.
+Bootstrap high quality AWS infrastructure within minutes.

-## Benefits
+## Why Free AWS CloudFormation Templates

-* Speed up development and migration: reuse our CloudFormation templates to create complex environments for common use cases with ease.
+* Speed up development and migration: reuse our templates to create complex environments for common use cases with ease.
 * Rely on high quality infrastructure templates: peer-reviewed by an expert (certified AWS solutions architect Professional) and verified with automated tests.
 * All templates are production-ready.
 If no other limitations are documented, they are:
   * Highly available: no single point of failure